Britain’s vote to leave the EU offers a lesson to all democratic leaders who consider calling a referendum: Think again!

 And yet: a vote by 17.4 million people to leave (against 16.1 million to remain) cannot simply be dismissed as an aberration.
 Political mistakes may have been made, arguably including the calling of the referendum itself.

 But the vote says something about Britain, and it says something about the EU.
 It will mark a historic turning point for both.

-Alexander Nicoll is a writer on defense and European issues.
+Alexander Nicoll is a writer on defence and European issues.
 From 2003 to 2015, he was on the staff of the International Institute for Strategic Studies, where he was editor of the London think-tank’s annual review of international affairs.
-Previously he spent 18 years as a reporter and editor at the Financial Times, including as defense correspondent from 1997 to 2002.
+Previously he spent 18 years as a reporter and editor at the Financial Times, including as defence correspondent from 1997 to 2002.
 He began his career at Reuters as a correspondent in Hong Kong, Paris, Tehran and New York.